Consult this calendar for information about deadlines associated with registration.

 |SAPR||Special Approval Override (use for Department Override)|

 To maintain registration eligibility for each term a student must keep their account in good standing.
-Visit the Business Affairs website for detailed information available about student billing.
+Visit the Business Affairs website for detailed information about student billing.

 Students can view their bill by logging into their MyOSU account and clicking on the Paying for College tab.

 E-bill statements are sent to ONID accounts on the 5th of the month.
-Balances not paid by the 1st of the following month considered past due and interest begins to accrue.
+Balances not paid by the 1st of the following month are considered past due and interest begins to accrue.

 Bills may be paid via e-check, personal check, money order, cash, or credit card.

-If the course you want to enroll in is closed see if it has an available waitlist.
+If the course you want to enroll in is closed, see if it has an available waitlist.
 Courses can be waitlisted online during Phase II of registration; refer to the priority registration calendar.